Demystifying apprenticeships; everything you need to know

 Across the UK there are many different types of apprenticeships, with England, Scotland, Wales and Northern Ireland all having their own frameworks.
 Entry requirements vary depending on the employer, the role, and the vacancy.
 It’s important to always read the vacancy carefully, and if you have any questions before applying you can contact the employer directly.
 Entry requirements aren’t all about qualifications though, employers are looking for the key skills for work too.
 These vary from role to role, but some of the most sought after are: listening, speaking, problem solving, creativity, staying positive, aiming high, leadership, and teamwork.

 “Try and focus on the skills you are learning in school, rather than the information.
 Information will help you pass exams but skills will take you further in life.
-Work on perfecting those skills and you will thank yourself when you are further down the line working in a professional role.” - employee from one of our Employer Partner companies
+Work on perfecting those skills and you will thank yourself when you are further down the line working in a professional role.” - employee from one of our employer companies

 Although the levels, frameworks and providers vary, the key benefits of apprenticeships stay the same.